Milford Daniel family of Pennington Point and

 by Kevin Daniel, copyright 2019

-Milford Daniels, wife Eliza/Dica and grandson Joseph Daniel Sr. (early 1900s)
+Milford Daniel, wife Eliza/Dica and grandson Joseph Daniel Sr. (early 1900s)

-Milford Daniels was born on 18 March 1834 in Montgomery County, Kentucky, and died on 23 August 1920 in Macomb, McDonough County, Illinois.
+Milford Daniel was born on 18 March 1834 in Montgomery County, Kentucky, and died on 23 August 1920 in Macomb, McDonough County, Illinois.
 His father's name is given as Hiram Daniel on his death certificate , and his mother's name as Minerva Wright.
 Various records show that Minerva was born about 1812 in Virginia or Kentucky and died on 21 January 1884 in McDonough County, IL.
 Her obituary gives her birthplace as Montgomery County, KY.
 Minerva's race is given as black in census records and Milford's race is listed as mulatto.
 This suggests that Milford’s father was white.
 This family eventually added an "s" to their name.

 Minerva Wright's tombstone, Oakwood Cemetery, Macomb, IL

 Minerva's obituary appeared in a Macomb newspaper[ 2].
 The date of Minerva's death given in the newspaper differs from that on her tombstone.
 According to the obituary, she died on 19 January and was buried on 20 January 1884.
 No supporting records have been found to determine which date is correct, so the date on her tombstone is used to avoid confusion.

 Mrs. Minerva Wright, an aged colored woman, died at the residence of her son, Milford Daniels, in this city, Saturday morning last, and was buried Sunday.
 She was about 75 years old, was born in Montgomery County, Kentucky, and lived there until after she was grown.
 Since, she lived many years in Missouri, and for the last 12 or 15 years has resided in Macomb.